ahong2006/J25-PROGRAMMING/Arduino/Notes/Notes.md

 **Control Flow Statements🛫:**
 ---
-Control flow statements in programming are used to manage the flow of execution within a program.
+**Control flow** statements in programming are used to manage the flow of execution within a program.
 They allow you to make decisions, repeat blocks of code, and control the sequence in which statements are executed

+**1."if" statement**

+·Used for conditional branching.

+·Executes a block of code only if a specified condition is true.